 In producing the AMR it has been vital to ensure that the formulation of a solid baseline has been undertaken and put in place.
-As previously mentioned, data has been derived from a number of sources, including the Sustainability Appraisal scoping reports of the LDF and Core Strategy (sustainability appraisal indicators), information from the Joint Lancashire Structure Plan (JLSP), adopted Regional Spatial Strategy (RSS) and nationally produced guidance published by the department of Communities and Local Government (CLG).
-It has also been possible this year to draw on information from reports produced as part of the Local Development Framework baseline.
+Data has been derived from a number of sources, including the Sustainability Appraisal scoping reports of the LDF and Core Strategy (sustainability appraisal indicators), information from the adopted Regional Spatial Strategy (RSS) and nationally produced guidance published by the department of Communities and Local Government (CLG).
+It has also been possible this year to draw on information from reports produced as part of the Local Development Framework baseline, as outlined in the executive summary.